Click here to view our available properties

-The area is named after a 12th century medieval hospital, which was built by King Henry VIII in 1531 and stood on the site of what is now St James’ Palace.
+The area is named after a 12th-century medieval hospital, which was built by King Henry VIII in 1531 and stood on the site of what is now St James’s Palace.

-The historic streets of St James’ have remained virtually unchanged for centuries and are still home to gentlemen’s clubs and shops familiar over a hundred years ago.
+St James’s is a charming area of London, with a fantastic selection of elegant homes and world-renowned shops.
+The historic streets of St James’s have remained virtually unchanged for centuries and are still home to gentlemen’s clubs and shops with a rich trading history.

-The areas trade roots are still evident with Fortnum and Mason, Christie’s and the tailors of Jermyn Street one of London’s most elegant thoroughfares and cigar retailers.
+The area is home to the iconic British department store Fortnum and Mason, Christie’s Auction House and the tailors of Jermyn Street - one of London’s most elegant thoroughfares and cigar retailers.
 There are also many arts and antique dealers concentrated around King Street.

 - Green Park